Slot Machine Jackpot Calculator

 How to Use the Calculator

 The math changes drastically depending on the type of machine you are playing.
-Here is the difference between chasing a local jackpot versus a life-changing progressive.

 Example 1: The “Daily Drop” (High Probability)